USCbiostats/aphylo-simulations/README.md

 This repository contains all the materials that are necesary to reproduce the figures and tables of the paper, including a set of novel predictions.

-There are two main sections: the simulations folder and the novel-predictions folder.
+There are two main sections: the simulations folder and the parameter-estimates folder.
 The first deals with the simulation study generating random annotated phylogenetic trees using the PANTHER database, the latter fits the pooled-data model using 141 different sets of annotations and makes the predictions, all